tgen/MMRF_CoMMpass/tCoNut_COMMPASS/README.md

 ## Summary
 tCoNuT is a read depth based comparative copy number tool designed for whole genome, exome and panel NGS data.
 In addition, tCoNuT pipeline provides scripts for calculating B-allele frequencies.
 B-allele frequencies can be used in conjunction with copy number to determine regions of LOH and provide additional evidence of a copy number change.
 The tool requires a control sample which can be matched or unmatched to the affected tumor sample.
 The tCoNuT_COMMPASS version of tCoNuT was modified to filter out regions of low-quality to remove an observed ‘waterfall’ effect, add gender aware adjustment to the log2 fold change for chromosome X and Y, and leverage high-coverage exome data to identify high-quality, common SNPs whose positions are used for centering low-coverage long-insert whole-genome data.

-Please see tCoNuT_COMMPASS wiki for a diagram of tCoNuT_COMMPASS workflow.

 ## System Requirements
 The tCoNut_COMMPASS pipeline was developed and run on [CentOS Linux release 7.2.1511](http://vault.centos.org/7.2.1511/) (Core).
 Most of the scripts are platform independent.
 Uncompiled MATLAB code (*.m) found in tCoNuT_COMMPASS/pegasusCNA_MMRF folder is not platform dependent but would require a license of MATLAB to run.
 The compiled MATLAB code only requires the MCR.